- Role-based, attribute-based, & just-in-time access to infrastructure

 At the next screen, click Launch.

-Finally, you’ll be asked to either create an existing SSH key pair to use with your new bastion host, or use a pair you’ve previously established.
+Finally, you’ll be asked to either create an existing SSH key pair to use with your new jump server, or use a pair you’ve previously established.
 For this example we will choose Create a new key pair, give it a Key pair name, and then click Download Key Pair before clicking Launch Instances.

 You should then see a screen confirming that your host is launching:

-Back at the AWS Console under EC2 → Instances you should now see your fresh bastion host running:
+Back at the AWS Console under EC2 → Instances you should now see your fresh bastion server running:

 If you click into the white space under Name, you you will see a little pencil icon appear: